OUR WORK AT CEREBRAL PALSY ALLIANCE

 HOW YOU’VE STEPPED UP

 For over a decade, we’ve been driving international research into the prevention, treatment and cure of cerebral palsy.

 Granted to CP research

 But our work is far from over.
 Raising funds for cerebral palsy is now more important than ever.
-So, this year, we’ve recruited a team of STEPtember trainers to show you how to fundraise in creative and fun new ways.
+So, this year, our STEPtember trainers are back to motivate you to fundraise in creative and fun new ways.